 Humanity & Inclusion in Cambodia

-Even though Cambodia has achieved strong economic growth rates and political stability in the past 20 years, the country still bears the scars of its violent recent history and the Khmer Rouge regime (1975-1979).
+Even though Cambodia has achieved strong economic growth rates and political stability in the past 20 years, the country still bears the scars of its violent history and the Khmer Rouge regime from 1975-1979.

 Landmines and other explosive remnants of war leftover from the conflict in the country continue to claim new victims today.